 Lillian Anne Abreu is currently the Program and Outreach Officer at the Lillian Lodge Kopenhaver Center for the Advancement of Women in Communication at Florida International University (FIU).
-She is also pursuing a doctoral degree at the Robert Stemple School of Social Work at FIU.
+She is also pursuing a doctoral degree at the Robert Stempel College of Public Health and Social Work at FIU.

 Ms. Abreu received a Master in Science in Fundraising Management and Nonprofit Administration from Columbia University, New York.
 She also holds a Master in Science in Social Work from Loyola University and a Bachelor in Science in Social Work from Florida State University.